The Lens of Progressivism

 Campus Futures Focus Groups

 Join us for conversation & discernment around our church buildings and campus for the future Location: Meet in the Warehouse 839 worship space for the in-person sessions The Hilliard Food Pantry Plus has made a formal request to stay on the campus of Hilliard UMC for the foreseeable future.
-As they discern what they will need to meet the growing needs of our community, we are entering into a time as a whole church of considering what it would mean for…
+As they discern what they will need in order to meet the growing needs of our community, we are entering into a time as a whole church of considering what it would…

 Lent at Hilliard UMC